gshively11/home-assistant/MY-README.md

 - git ssh keys
 - docker
 - this project cloned/copied to /home/pi/home-assistant/
+- iptables (installed and configured by my-scripts/install-fail2ban.sh)
+- fail2ban (installed and configured by my-scripts/install-fail2ban.sh)
 - `sudo adduser pi dialout`

 There are some files that are not added to the repository because they contain secrets, so if you clone this repository you'll need to add these files manually.